Torry McTyer

-Torry McTyer (born April 10, 1995) is an American former professional football cornerback.
-He played college football at UNLV before signing with the Miami Dolphins as an undrafted free agent in 2017.
+Torry McTyer (born April 10, 1995) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the UNLV Rebels before signing with the Miami Dolphins as an undrafted free agent in 2017.
 McTyer was also a member of the Kansas City Chiefs, Cincinnati Bengals, and Washington Football Team.

 Early life and college

 A three-star recruit, McTyer committed to UNLV to play college football over an offer from California.
 In 2016, he started 11 games at cornerback for UNLV and finished the season with 49 tackles, 15 passes defensed with 3 interceptions.